Gluten-Free Cornbread Stuffing

 In the afternoon I plunked myself on the treadmill downstairs and walked for nearly an hour while watching Ellen.
 I get so into that show when I watch it!

 I am debating whether or not to put a hold on my gym membership because lately I have hardly been going.
 This is because I have been 1. running outside 2. walking on the treadmill in our basement or 3. yoga in the living room.
 I’m thinking more along the lines of keeping it, but I don’t know.
 I like having the option of other activities at the gym, PLUS I really really want to get back into strength training.
 However, I wouldn’t mind focusing on weight-bearing exercises versus hand weights.
-Hmm..such a dilemma. :smile:
+Hmm..such a dilemma. 🙂

 Yesterday I started preparing the remains of our turkey to be made into soup.
 More to come on that once the soup is actually made but I think it should be very nummy.The little time I spent in the kitchen yesterday working on the soup wore me out enough so that I didn’t feel like making dinner.
 Again, it’s got to be the weather and the darkness so early in the day.
 It’s so not like me to not want to make something for dinner.